ipfs/specs/src/architecture/unixfs.md

 ## `dag-pb` Nodes

 More complex nodes use the `dag-pb` encoding.
 These nodes require two steps of decoding.
-The first step is to decode the outer container of the block, which is encoded using the IPLD [`dag-pb`][ipld-dag-pb] specification, which can be summarized as follows:
+The first step is to decode the outer container of the block.
+This is encoded using the IPLD [`dag-pb`][ipld-dag-pb] specification, which can be summarized as follows:

 ```protobuf